jov805/Coursera_Data_Class/README.md

 Additional information about the variables, data, and transformations is made available to you through the codebook.MD file.

 The final product of the project can be found in the file “tidydata.txt”.
 It is comprised of 180 observations (30 subjexts x 6 acitivites) and 76 variables (ID, activityID, Activity, means and standard deviations).
-Overall this data represents the average means and standard deviations of every subecjt and activity that comprised to original dataset.
+Overall this data represents the average means and standard deviations of every subject and activity that comprised the original dataset.